-Your safety and enjoyment when travelling with Absolute Africa are of the utmost importance to us, which is why it is essential that you have arranged adequate travel insurance to cover your whole trip.
+Your safety and enjoyment when traveling with Absolute Africa are of the utmost importance to us, which is why it is essential that you have arranged adequate travel insurance to cover the entire duration of your trip.

-We are happy to introduce you to specialist insurance brokers Campbell Irvine, underwritten by AWP P&C SA The cover includes a 24-Hour Worldwide Emergency Medical Service who are expert in providing friendly and professional emergency help.
+We are happy to introduce you to specialist insurance brokers Campbell Irvine, underwritten by AWP P&C SA.
+The cover includes a 24-Hour Worldwide Emergency Medical Service who are expert in providing friendly and professional emergency help.